DOUBLE THE CUTENESS; DOUBLE THE FUN

 Huckleberry enjoys hanging out by the pool, in the forest, and wherever his powerful olfactory senses can sniff out food.
 Hawthorne likes standing on the log over the pool.
 But come this weekend, they could spend more time chasing one another around and playing than partaking in solitary activities.

-The two 10-month-old cubs – Huckleberry from Montana, Hawthorne from Alaska – were orphaned in the wild earlier this year.
+The two grizzly cubs Huckleberry from Montana, and Hawthorne from Alaska – were orphaned in the wild earlier this year.
 Each needed intensive care by humans in order to grow and thrive; they are not releasable back to the wild.

 And in the two months, they’ve been at Northwest Trek, they’ve grown comfortable with their keepers and, most importantly, have been getting to know each other.